sketch-hq/sketch-assistant-core-rules/rules/layer-names-pattern-allowed/README.md

 ## Rationale

-When highly precise layer naming is required, for example when a Sketch document's contents is automatically exported to production assets then a team may want to enforce a limited set of valid layer names.
+When highly precise layer naming is required, for example when a Sketch document's contents are automatically exported to production assets, then a team may want to enforce a limited set of valid layer names.

 ## Options